 One of the easiest and tasty snack.
-A perfect breakfast for Sunday and a companion on a windy rainy day “Aloo Pakora” or Potato Fritters.
+A perfect breakfast for Sunday and a companion on a rainy day “Aloo Pakora” or Potato Fritters.

 - Gram flour (Besan) – 1.5 cups